Generic Name: macitentan (MA si TEN tan)

 How should I take Opsumit?

-- You can take this medicine with or without food.
+You may take this medicine with or without food.

-What should I avoid?
+What should I avoid while taking Opsumit?

 Opsumit side effects